WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 Caché instance: InstallCache_.

-To import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance, see ImportCache_.
+To import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance, see `Automated VistA Configuration`_.

 Instructions for additional configuration of the Caché environment can be found here: ConfigureCache_.

 GT.M
 ~~~~
-To import the OSEHRA VistA-M code into the GT.M environment, see ImportGTM_.
+To import the OSEHRA VistA-M code into the GT.M environment, see
+`Automated VistA Configuration`_.

 Other VistA
 +++++++++++